Tueno/IconHUD-Android/README.md

 ## Features

-* IconHUD places information of your app on icon. (version, branch, commit ID, build date, build config etc...)
+* IconHUD places information of your app on icon. (version, branch, commit ID, build date, build flavor etc...)
 * It does NOT process icon image file in your project's asset.
-(IconHUD processes icon image file in temporary directory only.)
 * It does NOT work on release build.
-(If BuildConfig name is "Release".)
+(If BuildType name is "Release".)

 ## Installation
 ```
-brew tap tueno/iconhud
+brew tap tueno/iconhud-android
-brew install iconhud
+brew install iconhud-android
 ```

 ## Usage

-Add the line below to RunScript phase of your Xcode project.
+Add the script below to build.gradle(app).
 ```
+// iconhud
-iconhud
+task iconhud {
+    doLast {
+        android.applicationVariants.all { variant ->
+            variant.outputs.each { output ->
+                exec {
+                    executable "/usr/local/bin/iconhud-android"
+                    args "--build-type-name", variant.buildType.name, "--build-flavor-name", variant.flavorName, "--output-path", output.outputFile
+                    ignoreExitValue true
+                }
+            }
+        }
+    }
+}
+gradle.buildFinished { result ->
+    if (!result.failure) {
+        iconhud.execute()
+    }
+}
 ```

 ## Notice

 * If you don't need to process icon on debug build, use `--ignore-debug-build` option.
-* Currently, It doesn't support icon file specified by info.list.
-(It supports *.xcassets only.)

-## TODO

-* Show hud even if icon doesn't exist.
-* Adjust layout.